-- A completed Satisfactory Academic Progress (SAP) Appeal form which will include an explanation describing how extenuating circumstances resulted in the student's inability to maintain Satisfactory Academic Progress, and an explanation of what has changed that will allow the student to maintain Satisfactory Academic Progress at the next evaluation - Documentation required to support the extenuating circumstances (i.e. medical documentation, notice of death, accident reports, court documentation, or other relevant documentation) - Statement of the student's educational goals - Academic advisor and/or Academic Success statement and approval of Academic Plan
+- A completed Satisfactory Academic Progress (SAP) Appeal form which will include an explanation describing how extenuating circumstances resulted in the student's inability to maintain Satisfactory Academic Progress, and an explanation of what has changed that will allow the student to maintain Satisfactory Academic Progress at the next evaluation - Documentation required to support the extenuating circumstances (i.e. medical documentation, notice of death, accident reports, court documentation, or other relevant documentation) - Statement of the student's educational goals

+Academic advisor and/or Academic Success statement and approval of Academic Plan

-A student who is currently on SAP Exclusion and continues to not meet SAP standards is not eligible for an appeal.
-They must regain eligibility without the use of federal student aid.
+A student who is currently on SAP Exclusion and continues to not meet SAP standards may not be eligible for a second appeal.
+They may not be able to regain eligibility without the use of federal student aid.
+However, a student may be allowed a second appeal on a case-by-case basis.